Typhoonz0/neoeditor/README.md

 uses the windows terminal to display and write text

-it can only create text files but can edit or over write any file that can be edited in a text editor
+it can only create text files (at the moment) but can edit or over write any file that can be edited in a text editor

 5 cool themes with more to come